300mmF4 class ZOOM VER 105-280

 Review

-The ring layout is a bit problematic, but the zoom ring has a moderate weight in terms of operation, and the focal length does not change inadvertently.
-The left end is the wide-angle end of 105mm, and when turned to the right, it moves in the telephoto direction and the right end is the telephoto end of 280mm.
+Thus, the ring layout is not great, but the zoom ring has a moderate weight and does not change position unintentionally.
+The left end is the wide-angle end of 105mm, and when turned to the right it moves in the telephoto direction, and the right end is the telephoto end of 280mm.

 And, for a zoom lens of this size, you would want an autofocus (AF) mechanism that automatically changes the focus as the focal length changes.
 Especially when shooting moving subjects outdoors, you have no choice but to fix the focal length and concentrate on focusing.

-The shortest shooting distance is 1.7m for all focal lengths, and the 280mm focal length gives the impression of being able to get quite close.
+The shortest shooting distance is 1.7m at all focal lengths, and the 280mm focal length allows you to get quite close.

-When shooting with the X2D’s 44mm x 33mm sensor, vignetting can be seen in the corners when shooting a blue sky with a focal length of 105mm, but this will not be a concern for general shooting.
-And as you zoom in, the vignetting gradually disappears and at the 280mm position you can use almost the entire surface.
+When shooting with the X2D 44mm x 33mm sensor, vignetting can be seen in the four corners when shooting a blue sky at a focal length of 105mm, but it will not be a concern for general photography.
+And as you zoom in, the vignetting gradually disappears and you can use almost the entire surface at the 280mm position.

 In terms of focal length, this lens overlaps with the APO-TELYT 280mm F4.
-Checking the differences in lens specifications, the maximum lens diameter and filter diameter are the same, but the Vario-Elmar lens length is 20mm longer, it weighs about 100g heavier, and the F-number at full aperture is 4.2, which is slightly darker.
+Checking the differences in lens specifications, the maximum lens diameter and filter diameter are the same, but the Vario-Elmar lens length is 20mm longer, the weight is about 100g heavier, and the F-number at full aperture is 4.2, which is slightly darker.

 As with the APO-TELYT 280mm, there is no significant degradation in the results when the APO-EXTENDER x2 is attached.
-The moon below is the result of cropping out the center and reducing the size.
+The moon below is the result of cropping out the center and reducing it.

 VARIO-ELMAR-R 105-280 +APO-EXTENDER x2